 The place can bring a good feeling among the travellers with its small town charms and the hospitable environment.
 With a rich history of culture and tradition, the place makes a fantastic tourist destination.

 A City Of Ancient Architecture And Temples - Tourist Places In And Around Kurnool

 For travellers who are interested in ancient architecture and historical monuments, Kurnool offers a range of such sites.
 The ruins of the fort built by the Vijaynagar Kings in the medieval ages have Arabic and Persian inscriptions from the ancient times.
 This fort is a must visit.
 The Konda Reddy Buruju and the tomb of Abdul Wahab are fascinating sites to be visited.

 The summer palace of the Kurnool rulers, the flood protection wall, some significant temples like the Peta Anjanyeswami temple, Nagareswarswami temple, the temple of Venugopalaswami and the Shirdi Sai Baba Temple are also worth a visit.

 Kurnool also organises the popular car festival during the months of November and December.
 The festival is celebrated for eight days.
 It is celebrated in dedication to Sri Ajaneyaswami.

 A Historical Account

 The summers of Kurnool are extremely hot and unpleasant.
-Kurnool also receives fairly heavy rain falls; hence the best time to visit Kurnool is post the Monsoon months and during the winters from the months of October to March.
+Kurnool also receives fairly heavy rainfall; hence, the best time to visit Kurnool is post the monsoon months and during the winters from the months of October to March.
 During this time, the temperature is moderate, and the weather is cool and pleasant and makes tourist activities a good experience.